 • Give thanks for Ireland’s freedom for Christian worship and witness.
 Believers are generally able to gather, preach, teach, publish, serve, and pray openly.
 This liberty is a real mercy and a responsibility to steward faithfully.

 • Give thanks for every faithful church, pastor, family, and believer seeking renewal rather than mere religious habit.
-Even where public trust has been wounded and cultural Christianity has weakened, God continues to preserve people who love His Word, gather with His people, and desire gospel faithfulness.
+Even where public trust has been damaged and cultural Christianity has weakened, God continues to preserve people who love His Word, gather with His people, and desire gospel faithfulness.

 • Give thanks for truth-telling, safeguarding, and public accountability where harm has been exposed.
 Painful investigation and survivor testimony should not be treated lightly, but they can serve justice, protection, repentance, and the common good when handled truthfully and humbly.